+Attempts to modify read-only properties of the target Content Hosting Configuration resource, such as the canonical domain name of a distribution configuration, shall be rejected by the Media AF with a 403 (Forbidden) HTTP response that includes an error message body per clause 7.1.7.

+If the request is acceptable but the Media AF is unable to provision the resources required by the supplied Content Hosting Configuration, the update operation shall fail with an HTTP response status code of 500 (Internal Server Error) and an error message body per clause 7.1.7.
+In this case, the Content Hosting Configuration resource in the Media AF shall remain in the state immediately prior to the update operation.

 5.2.8.5 Destroy Content Hosting Configuration resource operation

 This operation is used by the Media Application Provider to destroy a Content Hosting Configuration resource in the Media AF and to terminate the related content distribution.
-The HTTP DELETE method shall be used for this purpose, citing the well-known subresource of the target Provisioning Session in the request URL .
+The HTTP DELETE method shall be used for this purpose, citing the well-known sub-resource of the target Provisioning Session in the request URL .
 As a result, the Media AF shall release any associated network resources, purge any cached content in the Media AS, and remove any corresponding configurations.